 It’s that time of year again when we look back to see what has happened since the earth was last in this position.
-For our line of work, that means showing off our top blog posts of the year (here is the 2015 list and the 2014 list).
+For our line of work, that means showing off our top blog posts of the year.

 The top origins-related story of 2016 was the opening of the Ark Encounter by Ken Ham and Answers in Genesis.
 Several of our most-viewed blog posts were related to this event, including the top two.
 I’m pleased to see each of the Theology Fellows with a post in the top 20, showing that there is a market for serious theological reflection on issues related to evolution.
 Then there was a smattering of the other kinds of things we do, including posts by guest authors and some of the usual suspects from our office.

 One of the more pronounced features of our online traffic this year, which is not reflected in this list, is the number pageviews for blog posts that were originally posted before January of 2016.
 I had to look through the top 45 most-viewed posts of the year to come up with this list of the top 20 posts of 2016.
 That shows a healthy trend of our posts having a long shelf-life.
 It appears to us from the magic of Google Analytics that many of these are being used by schools or other groups.

 2017 will bring a fresh crop of posts.
 We want to publish the content that will get lots of pageviews (well… within reason!), and we’d be happy to hear what topics you’d like us to cover.
 The comments section is on vacation (so our moderators don’t have to take their laptops to Christmas Eve services and family celebrations), but it will be back in the New Year.
 Feel free to send an email with your suggestions to firstname.lastname@example.org.

 Also, as a small not-for-profit organization, we would welcome your financial gifts to keep making possible the work we do.
 We receive some grants for specific projects but are dependent on individual donors to meet our budget.
 If you value this work, please consider contributing.